-'''

-(read-larceny-weirdness? ) => boolean

-'''

-'''

-(read-larceny-weirdness? boolean)
+(read-larceny-weirdness?) => boolean (read-larceny-weirdness? boolean)

-'''

 Determines whether newly created textual ports allow Larceny's usual extensions to R5RS lexical syntax.
-This parameter also determines whether newly created ports allow # as an insignificant digit; this is required by the R5RS, but disallowed by the R6RS.
+In addition, this parameter determines whether newly created ports allow # as an insignificant digit, which is required by the R5RS but disallowed by the R6RS and not required by the R7RS.